-Bloomin onion, like the one from Outback Steakhouse, can be delicious when warm, but when cold, you can bring it back to taste by reheating.
-But, how can you reheat bloomin onion without getting it burnt or soggy?
+Blooming onion, like the one from Outback Steakhouse, can be delicious when warm, but when cold, you can bring it back to taste by reheating.
+But, how can you reheat blooming onion without getting it burnt or soggy?

-Preheat the oven to 425°F for 10-15 minutes and reheat your bloomin onion for 3-5 minutes.
+Preheat the oven to 425°F for 10-15 minutes and reheat your bloomin’ onion for 8-10 minutes then set the oven to broil for 3 minutes.
 You will get crispy and non-soggy blooming onion since no oil is needed during reheating.

 Can you reheat blooming onion?

-You can easily reheat blooming onion (Outback Steakhouse) and still retain their initial crispness.
+You can easily reheat blooming onion (Outback Steakhouse) and still retain its initial crispness.
 However, it will depend on whether you had originally deep-fried or air-fried them.

-For deep-fried blooming onions, you can use either the oven, air fryer, deep fryer, or a pan, whereas air-fried onions can only be reheated either in the oven, air fryer, or in a pan since and deep frying tend to get them soggy.
+For deep-fried blooming onions, you can use either the oven, air fryer, deep fryer, or a pan, whereas air-fried onions can only be reheated either in the oven, air fryer, or in a pan since deep frying tends to get them soggy.

-Although some people consider microwaving blooming onions which is actually faster, it leaves them all soggy and mushy and therefore wouldn’t recommend it unless you are out options.
+Although some people consider microwaving blooming onions which is actually faster, it leaves them all soggy and mushy, and therefore wouldn’t recommend it unless you are out of options.

 Here are four methods on how you can safely reheat blooming onions: